-LUSAKA – Zambia’s former president Kenneth Kaunda, 97, is being treated for pnuemonia at a military hospital in the capital Lusaka, his office said on Tuesday.
+LUSAKA -Zambia’s former president Kenneth Kaunda, 97, is receiving treatment for an undisclosed illness at a military hospital in the capital Lusaka, his office said on Monday.

 Kaunda ruled Zambia from 1964, when the southern African nation won its independence from Britain, until 1991.
 He is among the continent’s few surviving liberation heroes.

-Ngolo said in a statement on Monday that Kaunda had been feeling unwell and had been admitted to the Maina Soko Medical Centre in Lusaka.
+His administrative assistant Rodrick Ngolo said in a statement that Kaunda had been feeling unwell and had been admitted to the Maina Soko Medical Centre in Lusaka.

-President Edgar Lungu on Monday urged the nation to pray for the former president and said the government would ensure that he received due medical care.
+President Edgar Lungu urged the nation to pray for the former president so that “God may touch him with His healing hand”.